Parsl/parslguts/taskpath.rst

   add(5,3).result()

-I'm going to ignore quite a lot, though: the startup/shutdown process (for example, what happens with parsl.load() and what happens at the end of the with block), and I'm going to defer batch system interactions to another section.
+I'm going to ignore quite a lot, though: the startup/shutdown process (for example, what happens with parsl.load() and what happens at the end of the with block), and I'm going to `defer batch system interactions to later <blocks>`.

-.. todo:: in last paragraph, forward links to other sections

 .. index:: python_app, Python apps, decorators